nv-morpheus/morpheus-experimental/operational-technology/README.md

 1.0

 ### Model Overview
-The model is an XGBoost classifier that predicts each event on a power system based on dataset features.
+The model is a multi-class XGBoost classifier that predicts each event on a power system based on dataset features.

 ### Model Architecture
 XGBoost Classifier